gohugoio/hugo/content/contribute/development.md

 #### Fork by hand

-Open the [Hugo repository](https://github.com/spf13/hugo) on Github and click on the "Fork" button in the top right.
+Open the [Hugo repository](https://github.com/spf13/hugo) on GitHub and click on the "Fork" button in the top right.

 ![Fork button](/images/contribute/development/forking-a-repository.png)